-- Verified (very similar to Coursera's price strategy) - Professional Education (from \$49 to \$949) - Credit - XSeries (Recently, for the students who overcome a series of site courses in computer science, a certificate is offered by the Massachusetts Technological Institute.
-This would be the socalled XSeries certificate
+&lt;sup>1 Recently, for the students who overcome a series of site courses in computer science, a certificate is offered by the Massachusetts Technological Institute.
+This would be the so-called XSeries certificate offered by edX platform non-luccro MIT and Harvard University.
+Kolowich (2014) expects to be a trend followed also by other universities in the near future.
+Different courses offered by Coursera were recognized for granting credits by the Council for Education of the United States: (1) "Bioeletricity: A Quantitative Approach", Duke University; (2) other ods (3) "Pre-Calculus" and (4) "Algebra" Calofornia University in Invirne; and (5) "Calculus: Single Variable" from the University of Pennsylvania.
+All five courses are offered through Coursera platform counting with the endorsement of the Council based on the value of these courses to be worthy of official credits.

-called XSeries certificate

-offered by edX platform

-non-luccro MIT and Harvard

-University.
-Kolowich

-(2014) expects to be a

-trend followed also by

-other universities in the

-near future.
-Different

-courses offered by

-Coursera were recognized

-for granting credits by

-the Council for Education

-of the United States: (1)

-"Bioeletricity: A

-Quantitative Approach",

-ods (3) "Pre-Calculus" and

-(4) "Algebra" Calofornia

-University in Invirne; and

-(5) "Calculus: Single

-Variable" from the

-University of

-Pennsylvania.
-All five

-courses are offered